-Where the council grants an operating lease over a property or an item of plant or equipment, the asset is retained in the Balance Sheet.
-Rental income is credited to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
-Credits are made on a straight-line basis over the life of the lease, even if this does not match the pattern of payments.
+Under IFRS16, where the council grants an operating lease over a property or an item of plant or equipment, the asset continues to be recognised in the Balance Sheet.
+Rental income generated from such leases is credited to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement.
+The recognition of rental income is carried out on a straight-line basis over the lease term, even if the payment schedule differs from this pattern.